Blake Christian, HCVT Tax Partner | Seth Quinn, HCVT Tax Principal | Austin Bowen, HCVT Tax Manager | Andy Katzenstein, HCVT Tax Partner

 Bottom Line

 While California’s proposed wealth tax may only apply to few residents, its implications are broader.
-It heightens the focus on residency, underscores the importance of careful planning when moving, and may influence future tax policy decisions.
+It introduces complex valuation rules, trust considerations, and residency planning issues that require careful analysis.

 For Californians considering a move, or simply watching the state’s tax landscape evolve, the proposal is a reminder that where you live, and how well you document your state of domicile, can have lasting tax consequences.